quat1024/garden/garden/linux.md

 For some reason I couldn't access the stock Windows Recovery Environment (might have been in one of those partitions I deleted 👀) so it's fortunate changing the BIOS setting back to RAID/Intel RST allowed Windows to boot again.

 </details>

+## The actual installation part

+Not too hard.
+I used whatever out-of-the-box partition setup the installer made and didn't configure anything myself.

+Wifi just works ™️.

+## Post install

+Mint opens this nice first-run setup window.

+* Pick a color theme (i like red)
+* Set up "Timeshift" restore points
+* Driver installation
+* System updates

+### Graphics drivers

+I manually made a timeshift snapshot before mucking with drivers just in case.
+For some reason it crashed the first time without making a snapshot 😬

+This laptop has a slightly-failing "GTX 1050 Mobile".
+By default the open-source nouveau driver is used but I've heard people say the proprietary NVIDIA driver is better.
+The "driver manager" dialog lets you switch em easily.
+Reboot.

+### System updates

+Lots and lots of updates which were created after the installation media was burned.
+The first thing to update is mintupdate itself, then about 127 other packages totalling a gigabyte.

+## Things to look into later

+* How's the DPI scaling situation, especially wrt. games I want to upscale instead of run at native resolution (for performance reasons)
+* How to make GRUB bigger (and configure ir in general)?
+I forgot this computer had a 4k display, turned it to 1080p due to constant Windows DPI scaling woes, and GRUB is so freakin tiny
+* What on earth is going on with this Flatpak stuff